-First of all, we'd like to say thank you - it's fantastic that you want to help young people facing cancer get the best care and support possible.
+thank you - it's fantastic that you want to help young people facing cancer get the best care and support possible.

 Teenage Cancer Trust relies on people like you to fund our expert nurses, support teams, and our 28 hospital units based all over the UK.

-We don't receive any government or NHS funding, so it's all made possible by people like you who share our determination to make sure no young person faces cancer alone.
+Our work relies on donations from the public, so it's all made possible by people like you who share our determination to make sure no young person faces cancer alone.

 So please give yourself a big pat on the back.
 You're doing a good thing that will make a massive difference to young people in the toughest times.
 We've created this guide to give you everything you need to make the most out of your fundraising.
 There's information about what your fundraising could pay for, inspiration, some top tips, and all the guidelines you need to keep your fundraising safe, legal and effective.

 Have a great time - and let us know how it goes!
 We're always here to help you.

 The Teenage Cancer Trust Team

-Get in touch 020 7612 0370 hello@teenagecancertrust.org
+Get in touch

+020 7612 0370 hello@teenagecancertrust.org